digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/gitsync.md

 </div>
 <br/>

 Enter the **SSH URL** of the repository (obtained in Step 2) in the **Git repository URL** field.
 Click on the **Generate SSH key** button, and copy the SSH key that is generated.
-The SSH key is used to authenticate ToolJet with the gitlab repository.
+The SSH key is used to authenticate JumpStart with the gitlab repository.

 There are two types of generated SSH keys: **
 - **ED25519**: This is a secure and efficient algorithm that is used for generating SSH keys.
 It is recommended to use this key type.
 VCS providers like GitHub and GitLab recommend using this key type